hero image

 Single Use is Rubbish

-Much of this material ends up in local landfills or even worse, as litter that creeps into waterways which flow to Los Angeles County beaches and the Pacific Ocean.
+Much of this material ends up in local landfills or even worse, as litter that creeps into waterways that flow to Los Angeles County beaches and the Pacific Ocean.

 • In 2016, the U.S. generated more plastic trash than any other country—46.3 million tons of it, according to a 2020 study published in Science Advances.
 That's 287 pounds per person in a single year!